 Receives supervision and direction from a Senior Architect or other assigned supervisory and management personnel.

-Exercises technical and functional supervision over professional, technical and clerical personnel as assigned.
+Exercises technical and functional supervision over professional, technical, and clerical staff as assigned.

 EXAMPLES OF ESSENTIAL DUTIES